alpoler/mohan2020/README.md

 </p>

-Although optimal result concludes from optuna are 0.3478912374083307 and 0.5061600574032541 for margin and regularization respectively, we can reproduce experiment with second best parameters.
+Although optimal result for triplet loss concludes from optuna are 0.3478912374083307 and 0.5061600574032541 for margin and regularization respectively, we can reproduce experiment with second best parameters.
 Unfortunately, we forget to add seed inside objective.
 However, results from arbitrary seed gives us idea and really performs as same as original results.
 As mentioned in ablation part of the MVR paper, our implementation also gives reasonable performance between 0.3 and 0.5 as shown in figure 3.

 TABLE 2: Proxy Results for different regularization constants
 | Recall @K | 1 |